KFIZ (AM): Randy Hopper

 The station launched its FM translator station W264DN 100.7 MHz in late October 2021.
 The license was granted during the AM revitalization window.

 In 2022, Mountain Dog Media moved from its larger Winnebago Drive facility to a smaller facility in downtown.
-The older facility was outmoded and had a surplus of unutilized space originally built for the needs of sister television station KFIZ-TV (channel 34).
-It was re-used by Star Cablevision/Marcus Cable/Charter before the city's public access needs were reduced and Charter moved near the Interstate 41 frontage road as Fond du Lac became a major headend and call center for its Wisconsin operations.
+The older facility was outmoded and had a surplus of unused space originally built for the needs of KFIZ-TV.
+It was re-used by Star Cablevision/Marcus Cable/Charter Communications before the city's public access needs were reduced and Charter moved near the Interstate 41 frontage road as Fond du Lac became a major headend and call center for its Wisconsin operations.